No. of episodes: 12

 House of Phoenix

-Through the discovering of journal written by Inspector Mak (acted by Jeff Chow), Chi Ling starts to know more about the struggles like living as a woman back in the 1930s and that her great-grandmother, Fung Lan, is not as cheap as she thinks.
+Chi Ling found a handwritten journal while going through the property.
+The journal belongs to a man, Inspector Mak (Jeff Chow) and through his journal, they starts to know more about the struggles like living as a woman back in the 1930s and that her great-grandmother, Fung Lan, is not as cheap as she thinks.

-The entire story begins with a murder of Ah Yat, son of Lou Seh (acted by Brandon Wong) who treated women badly and end up causing his life.
-Lou Seh is the biggest and most powerful leader that owns the area at the time, no one dares to offend him.
-Finding the murderer over the years isn’t easy for him, but he is brutal when he found a suspect.
+The entire story begins with the murder of Ah Yat, nephew of Lou Seh (Brandon Wong) who treated women badly and ends up causing his life.
+Lou Seh is the biggest and most powerful leader that owns the area at the time, no one dares to offend him and go against him.

 Since the series depicts the time before the war, there are planted spy in the House of Phoenix which it was devastating for Fung Lan when she know who the spy was.